Skip to content

 Deploy a local version for development purpose⚓︎

-You may want to make some modification into the code of Vidjil web application, server, browser or tools side.
-In these cases, you should get a copy of the vidjil repository where you will be able to make your changes, and also set some modifications into the docker-compose.yml.
+You may want to make some modifications to the code of Vidjil web application, server, browser or tools side.
+In these cases, you should get a copy of the Vidjil repository where you will be able to make your changes, and also make some modifications to the docker-compose.yml.

-A specific docker-compose file is provided under docker-compose-dev.yml file.
-It overloads some volume declaration to use script and content of the local repository from the launch directory.
+A specific docker-compose file is provided as docker-compose-dev.yml.
+It overrides some volume declaration to use scripts and content of the local repository in docker.

 docker-compose -f docker-compose.yml -f docker-compose-dev.yml up -d

-If you don't want to have to give path for docker-compose files, you can link or rename docker-compose-dev.yml as docker-compose.override.yml.
-In will then be automatically apply at launch.
+If you don't want to have to specify the path docker-compose files, you can link or rename docker-compose-dev.yml as docker-compose.override.yml.
+It will then be automatically applied at launch.

 Building images for DockerHub⚓︎

 Make sure your Dockerfile is up to date with any changes you may want to make in the containers.
-The Dockerfile accepts some build arguments:
+The Dockerfile accepts the following build arguments:

 • build-env: TEST or PRODUCTION.
 If unspecified, PRODUCTION is assumed.
 The main difference is that TEST will build the image with an HTTP configuration whereas PRODUCTION uses HTTPS.